 Regularly check account and re-invest: I have turned off auto-invest and manually allocate funds as they return.

 Loanpad offer a different approach – indeed, they claim they are the first P2P hybrid platform.
 This approach in theory quite demonstrably reduces the risk for investors at a commensurate reduced rate.
-It is still early days though, and a track record has not been built up, but for now it looks like it is working and viable.
+The early signs are good – the platform still boasts of no capital losses to lenders; and the structure offers an additional layer of safety.

 Disclaimer: This Loanpad review represents my own opinions and should not be substituted for investment advice.
 Please research before you invest with any firm.
 Typically P2P investments are not covered by the Financial Services Compensation Scheme (FSCS) in the way bank deposits are, and there are no guarantees that you will receive the returns advertised (or even a return at all).